JohnySeven/TWatchSK/README.md

 ## Inital Setup

-Once you have the software loaded - [click here for instructions](https://github.com/JohnySeven/TWatchSKDesigner/blob/master/README.md#installing-twatchsk) and the watch boots, you'll see the home screen, showing the time and date.
+Once you have the software loaded - [click here for instructions](https://github.com/JohnySeven/TWatchSKDesigner/blob/master/README.md#installing-twatchsk) - and the watch boots up, you'll see the home screen, showing the time and date.
 Those will almost certainly be wrong, so the first thing to do is set them correctly.

 ### Date and Time